Don’t Miss These 7 Recordkeeping Requirements for FMLA Compliance

-Sadly, as employers focus on qualifying employees for FMLA, tracking leave time available, and ensuring leave is used for qualified reasons, they miss some common areas of violations.
+While it’s important to consider how to qualify employees for FMLA, track leave time available, and ensure leave is used for qualified reasons, employers of all sizes are prone to mistakes.
 The lesser-known record keeping aspects are vital to maintaining FMLA compliance.
 FMLA law assumes employer guilt in the absence of adequate records.

-In this article we will discuss the 7 most important records you must keep to ensure compliance with FMLA law.
+In this article we will discuss the 7 most important records you must keep to maintain compliance with FMLA law.

 1. Basic Payroll Records

 Employers who don’t keep payroll records cannot ensure FMLA compliance.
-These records need to include several vital pieces of information:
+These records need to include the following vital pieces of information on each employee:

 - Address and phone number